annopol/NLP-with-Flask/README.md

 - application is built using Flask and ngrok tools
 - the script has been configured to run on Google Colab
 - NLP: word cloud with basic text processing.

+#### Possible next steps:
+- web scraping of forum website about a specific product
+- sentiment analysis on the text